 Increase in Mobile Traffic Due to Mobile First Indexing

 With Mobile First indexing in full swing, we can expect all websites’ traffic to slowly be dominated by smartphones.
 In order to retain your Google rankings as well as simplify the purchase journey, brands need to invest heavily in speed optimisation.
 With technologies such as AMP and Google Lighthouse, you can get a pretty good feel of how quick your website loads on an average 3G connection device.
-The basic rule of thumb here is, if it’s below 2 seconds, it’s probably slow.
+The basic rule of thumb here is, if it’s above 2 seconds, it’s probably slow.

 Headless CMS Implementations